briancappello/flask-unchained/docs/bundles/api.rst

 Usage
 ^^^^^

-The API bundle includes two extensions, :class:`~flask_unchained.bundles.api.Api` and :class:`~flask_unchained.bundles.api.Marshmallow`. :class:`~flask_unchained.bundles.api.Api` is used for generating OpenAPI documentation while :class:`~flask_unchained.bundles.api.Marshmallow` is used for serialization.
+The API bundle includes two extensions, :class:`~flask_unchained.bundles.api.Api` and :class:`~flask_unchained.bundles.api.Marshmallow`.
+The :class:`~flask_unchained.bundles.api.Api` extension is used for generating OpenAPI documentation and the :class:`~flask_unchained.bundles.api.Marshmallow` extension is used for serialization.
 These should be imported like so:

 .. code:: python